About

 2021

-Partnership with ICTP in Trieste creates the TinyML4D Academic Network.
-First cohort of 20 universities joins from Latin America, Africa, and Asia.
-SciTinyML workshop series begins.
+A partnership with ICTP in Trieste creates the TinyML4D Academic Network.
+Twenty universities across Latin America, Africa, and Asia join the first cohort, each receiving curriculum, mentorship, and hardware kits.
+The annual SciTinyML workshop series begins.

 2022